hashcloak/plonky2-merkle-trees/src/mmr/README.md

 ### MMR implementations
 There are 2 versions of MMR implemented: a naive version and an optimized version.

-The "naive" version keeps track of the elements, what heights all elements are at, the peaks, the number of leaves and the maximum height reached in the tree.
+The "naive" version keeps track of the elements, heights of all elements, the peaks, the number of leaves and the maximum height reached in the tree.

 The optimized version only holds an (ordered) array of elements of the MMR and the rest is calculated on the go.

 ### MMR proof verifiers

 Both implementations have the option to generate a proof.
 Plonky2 verifiers have been added, both with and without recursion.
+In the recursive verifier the proof of verification of subtree Merkle tree is embedded, before doing the check of hashing together all peaks and comparing it to the root.